ALL THE REASONS YOU COULD NEED TO SPICE UP YOUR LIFE (HINT: THEY'RE ALL GAINZ RELATED)

 THE CHEF EXPLAINS THAT FIERY FOOD TASTES HOT BECAUSE CHEMICAL MOLECULES, SUCH AS CAPSAICIN, EXCITE PAIN RECEPTORS ON YOUR TONGUE THAT ARE LINKED TO THE SENSATION OF TEMPERATURE, NOT BECAUSE IT’S BURNING OFF YOUR TASTEBUDS.
 ‘IT’S MORE OF A SENSATION OF HEAT THAN SOMETHING PHYSICAL.
 INTERESTINGLY, SPEARMINT ACTUALLY HITS ON THE SAME RECEPTOR, CREATING A SENSE OF COLD.’

-CHEF PHILLIPS SAYS SPICY FOOD LOVERS AREN’T BORN WITH AN AFFINITY FOR HOT SAUCE.
+HOWEVER, CHEF PHILLIPS SAYS SPICY FOOD LOVERS AREN’T BORN WITH AN AFFINITY FOR HOT SAUCE.
 RATHER, IT’S ACQUIRED OVER TIME, AS CAPSAICIN AND OTHER SPICY FOOD MOLECULES DEPLETE A NEUROTRANSMITTER CALLED SUBSTANCE P, WHICH IS RESPONSIBLE FOR SENDING PAIN SIGNALS TO THE BRAIN” (SWEET).

 I will do my best to be as comprehensive as possible here, but I am certain there is no way I will manage to hit all the ways you can light your taste buds up like you were napalming a village of people in some far-away jungle who are sitting around listening to music that sounds like whales raping each other while completely unaware of the existence of the United States.
 Yeah, your ass is going to burn in ways you didn’t think were possible outside enhanced interrogation techniques or an anal probe by aliens, because as it turns out there is a hell of a lot more pungent stuff out there than just Sriracha and black pepper.
-Let’s look at what’s out there.
+Firstly, let’s look at what’s out there.

-This family contains a wide range of plants, but the ones with which we are concerned contains allyl isothiocyanate (AITC).
+Secondly, this family contains a wide range of plants, but the ones with which we are concerned contains allyl isothiocyanate (AITC).
 Found in your favorite nasal-scorching condiments like wasabi, horseradish, brown and black mustard (but not white/yellow mustard, which contains sinalbin rather than AITC), and radish.
 This stuff, unlike the capsaicin in chilies or the active ingredients in peppercorns, hits you in the sinuses rather than the mouth.
-We’ve all been there- a mouthful of wasabi or Chinese yellow mustard has your eyes tearing up like you just got whacked in the nose with a bit of rebar in a street fight, and any sinus congestion you may have had instantly dissipates.
+We’ve all been there, a mouthful of wasabi or Chinese yellow mustard has your eyes tearing up like you just got whacked in the nose with a bit of rebar in a street fight, and any sinus congestion you may have had instantly dissipates.
 The health benefits of mustard oil go way beyond making Flonase look like dirty bathwater though.
 Check it out:

 - it makes Advil it’s punk bitch because its anti-inflammatory properties are insane (Wagner)